Special Educational Needs

 We have regularly scheduled parent‘s evening meetings to keep parents/carers informed about their child’s progress within school.
 Staff are usually available to speak with parents just before or after school.
 Should it be necessary, additional meetings can be arranged with Class Teachers and our SENDCO at mutually convenient times.

-If a child is on our SEND Register, their parents/carers are invited to attend a termly review to discuss their child’s progress and talk about what the school is providing.
+If a child is on our SEND Register, their parents/carers are invited to attend a twice yearly review to discuss their child’s progress and talk about what the school is providing.
 The meeting will be attended by the SENDCO, class teacher, parents/carers and their child.
-Parents/carers will be given a copy of their support plan so you know what targets your child is working towards.
+Parents/carers will be given a copy of their Learning Plan so you know which targets your child is working towards.

 All support group feedback is monitored and evaluated by our SENDCO to ensure maximum impact for the children involved.